 During the mornings you can visit the churches to watch the floats and images, or go for tapas in the local bars in every district outside of the touristy areas.
 During the afternoons and evenings, just look for the processions.
 There are a few apps with the itineraries and information on the best places to watch every procession — or just ask the locals.

 Local tips from Lenny, our local tour guide in Valencia

 In Valencia, many locals like to take the long break from work to go to their country house outside of the city, but those who stay like to participate in local festivities such as Holy Week Marinera events that take place in the Maritime neighbourhoods close to the beaches (El Grau, El Canyamelar and El Cabanyal).
 For example, you can watch street processions with the reenactment of the passion, death and resurrection of Jesus Christ.
 These are held on Holy Thursday, Good Friday and Easter Sunday and are considered the second-most important events observed by Valencians.
-Full schedules of the activities and explainations of them are usually available in an English brochure at the local tourism office or you can download one from the Semana Santa Marinera website.
+Full schedules of the activities and explainations of them are usually available in an English brochure at the local tourism office.

 There are many Easter sweets and cakes to try in Valencia.
 First is mona de Pascua, a ring shaped sweet bread with either a real hard boiled or chocolate egg in the middle.
 This is typically eaten on Easter Sunday or Monday.
 Or you can have some fun like the local kids by observing the tradition of surprising a friend by smashing the egg on their forehead!